Visualizing Project Plans with Charts

 For Documentation:

-- Use Mermaid charts (easy to update)
+- Use Mermaid charts for version-controlled documentation

 - Regenerate charts when project changes